 If you wish to discover the Spanish and Andalusian cultural and traditional heritage, Sevilla may be the ideal city for you.
 Here is an overview.

-In fact, accommodation can easily be found in Sevilla.
-You can choose between studios, apartments, individual houses and villas.
+In fact, you can easily find accommodation in Sevilla: studios, apartments, individual houses and villas.
 Students can also rent a room or opt for flat-sharing if they prefer cheaper accommodation.
 Before moving there, take the time to familiarize yourself with Sevilla's different neighborhoods and its inhabitants' lifestyle.

 Located in the Andalusian region, Sevilla's neighborhoods are quite specific and traditional.
 With more than 700,000 inhabitants, Sevilla is divided into eleven districts, namely Bellavista, Palmeran, Casco Antiguo which is the city's historical center, Cerro, Amate, Este, Alcosa, Torreblanca, Los Remedios, Macarena, Nervión, San Pablo, Santa Justa, Triana and the Northern and Southern districts.
-These districts are then divided in several neighborhoods, the most popular being El Centro, Triana, Nervión, Heliopolis, La Macarena, Los Remedios, Santa Cruz, La Magdalena, etc.
+These districts are, in turn, divided in several neighborhoods, the most popular being El Centro, Triana, Nervión, Heliopolis, La Macarena, Los Remedios, Santa Cruz, La Magdalena, etc.

 El Centro, which is Sevilla's city center, hosts not only a range of housing options but also the Museum of Fine Arts, as well as Nueva, San Francisco and Encarnacion plazas, commercial streets, just like Santa Cruz.
 Macarena, for its part, is deemed to be an authentic neighborhood with shops, bars, restaurants, pubs, etc.